yukunchen113/DCGAN/README.md

 ### How does it work?
 There are two parts to most [Generative Adversarial Networks](https://arxiv.org/pdf/1406.2661.pdf) by Goodfellow et al. 2014
-- a generator which generates images (using transposed CNN)
+- a generator which generates images (using transposed CNN, aka deconvolution)
 - a discriminator which decides if the images are real or fake (using normal CNN)

 Steps of a GAN: